Flashback : Dallas

 Sources & Notes

-Top photo is a family photo, from the Austin American-Statesman article “Is It Time For Dallas To Honor Santos Rodriguez?” by Gissela Santacruz, here.
+Top photo is a family photo, from the Austin American-Statesman article “Is It Time for Dallas to Honor Santos Rodriguez?” by Gissela Santacruz, here.

 My sincerest thanks to Jeremy Spracklen at SMU for alerting me to these two collections of important historical news footage from KDFW-TV/Ch.
 4 and WFAA-TV/Ch.
 8, both of which are held by the G. William Jones Film & Video Collection, Hamon Library, Southern Methodist University.
-(All screenshots from these two videos.)
+(All screenshots are from these two videos.)

 An excerpt from the 1982 KERA-produced documentary “Pride and Anger: A Mexican American Perspective of Dallas and Fort Worth” (the Santos Rodriguez case is discussed) is on YouTube here.